antireaction/queerrights-en/index.md

 * Asexual and aromantic people
 * Intersex people

-The same group of people is also described as LGBT+ or other derivatives of it, but I decided against it as it commonly leads to either exclusionism or the acronym getting endlessly long.
+The same group of people is also described as LGBT+ or other derivatives of it, but I decided against it as it commonly leads to either exclusionism or the acronym getting endlessly long (e.g. LGBTQIAA2S...).
-"Queer" may have a history of being used as a slur against LGBT+ people, but it's the most frequently preferred and the third most accepted according to [this survey](https://qesurvey.tumblr.com/post/173556136743/what-is-the-ranking-of-various-acronyms-for-the)
+"Queer" may have a history of being used as a slur against LGBT+ people, but it's the most frequently preferred and the third most accepted according to [this 2018 survey](https://qesurvey.tumblr.com/post/173556136743/what-is-the-ranking-of-various-acronyms-for-the)
- [(archive link)]().
-Those who don't prefer this term [tend to be - among other factors - exclusionists](https://qesurvey.tumblr.com/post/172970586838/how-do-different-identities-accept-and-reject-the) [(archive link)]().
+ [(archive link)](https://web.archive.org/web/20210225090451/https://qesurvey.tumblr.com/post/173556136743/what-is-the-ranking-of-various-acronyms-for-the).
+Those who don't prefer this term [tend to be - among other things - exclusionists](https://qesurvey.tumblr.com/post/172970586838/how-do-different-identities-accept-and-reject-the) [(archive link)](https://web.archive.org/web/20210228030528/https://qesurvey.tumblr.com/post/172970586838/how-do-different-identities-accept-and-reject-the).

 This is not to say that anyone who uses the term LGBT+ is an exclusionist, as plenty of non-exclusionist people use it (including me), alongside other terms.
 I'm just proving my point about one of the downsides of LGBT+ acronyms being that they give exclusionists rhetorical ammunition.

-1. TOC)
-{:toc}
+It's also unclear how representative the surveys I've found are, but I couldn't find any other ones  that document as many details, such as self-identification with exclusionism.

 ## Site structure